The American Naturalist

 Frequency: 12 issues/year in 2 volumes; ISSN: 0003-0147; E-ISSN: 1537-5323

 Editor in Chief: Judith L. Bronstein; Editors: Troy Day, Queen's University; Susan Kalisz, University of Pittsburgh

-Since its inception in 1867, The American Naturalist has maintained its position as one of the world's most renowned, peer-reviewed publications in ecology, population biology, evolution, and conservation research.
+Since its inception in 1867, The American Naturalist has maintained its position as one of the world's premier peer-reviewed publications in ecology, population biology, evolution, and conservation research.
 Its goals are to publish articles that are of broad interest to the readership, pose new and significant problems, introduce novel subjects, develop conceptual unification, and change the way people think.
-AmNat emphasizes sophisticated methodologies and innovative theoretical syntheses--all in an effort to advance the knowledge of organic evolution and other broad biological principles.
+AmNat emphasizes sophisticated methodologies and innovative theoretical syntheses—all in an effort to advance the knowledge of organic evolution and other broad biological principles.